Guovin/TV/README-EN.md

 ## Update Log

+### 2024/3/15

+- Optimize code structure
+- Added interface logs to record detailed quality indicators
+- Added workflows that can be manually run to trigger updates

 ### 2024/3/13

 - Added configuration item: recent_days, a filter to get the most recently updated interfaces, default to the last 60 days